Coronoavirus Disease 19 FAQs

 Please see the frequently asked questions below.
 We will update this with any new developments.
 Patients with questions or concerns should contact your health care team via the Patient Portal or by calling 1-888-663-3488.

-- Surgical and endoscopy patients may have one caregiver with them on the day of the procedure.
+- Endoscopy patients may have one caregiver with them on the day of the procedure.

-- One healthy adult visitor may stay with the patient until a disposition is determined.
+- One healthy adult visitor may remain with the patient.

 - BMT inpatients may have one designated caregiver that must stay with the patient for the entire time of their hospitalization.